evert/evert.github.com/resume.md

 Developed and implemented a car inventory and lease database.
 The Database was based on Interbase, the front-end was built using Borland Delphi.
-I got this job as an intern, and I was forced to jump in and learn many technologies that were new for me at the time, such as SQL.
+I got this job as an intern.
+I was forced to jump in and learn many technologies that were new for me at the time, such as SQL.